INLOGIK GROUP PTY LIMITED

 If you are an employee of a Customer, you may also want to approach a relevant Privacy Officer of your employer.

-6. Customer Data is generally retained in accordance with the contract with the Customer.
-Most contracts provide for retention for 7 years.
+Customer Data is generally retained in accordance with relevant law minimum requirements, and can be extended in contract with the Customer.
+Most contracts provide for retention for 7 years unless otherwise agreed.
 Inlogik will make efforts to contact the Customer (on last known contact address) before destroying data.
+Data past its retention period is destroyed quarterly as perPCI DSS requirements.

 We also receive information which is not Customer Data or Employee Data, which is classified as Business Data.
 The following applies to Business Data: